-(b) Included in amount due from subsidiaries is an amount of RM114.9 million relating to part of the COVID-19 Government relief measures that has been channelled from BNM through the Bank for the purposes of lending/financing to SMEs as
+(b) Included in amount due from subsidiaries is an amount of RM114.9 million relating to part of the COVID-19 Government relief measures that has been channelled from BNM through the Bank for the purposes of lending/financing to SMEs as disclosed in Note 22.

-Other than as mentioned above, the remaining amount due from subsidiaries are unsecured, interest free and receivable
+Other than as mentioned above, the remaining amount due from subsidiaries are unsecured, interest free and receivable within the normal credit period.